nikolalsvk/blog/content/blog/reducing-boilerplate-with-vim-templates/index.md

 </html>
 ```

-You can add the next line in the `.vimrc` to apply HTML boilerplate on creation of new HTML files:
+You can add the next line in the `.vimrc` to apply HTML boilerplate on the creation of new HTML files:

 ```vim
 autocmd BufNewFile *.html 0r ~/.vim/skeletons/skeletons/page.html